-The legislative programme for the second Session was outlined by Her Majesty on Monday 14 October.
-This statement provides a summary of the programme and its application to Scotland.
-It does not include draft Bills, Law Commission Bills or Finance Bills.
+The legislative programme for the Second Session was outlined by Her Majesty on Monday 14 October.
+This statement provides a summary of the programme and its application to Wales.
+It does not include draft bills, Law Commission bills or Finance Bills.

 The Government have taken the necessary steps to ensure the UK leaves the EU with certainty, continuity and control by working to deliver an unprecedented programme of legislation to date, preparing for all scenarios.
-The second Session legislative programme will build on this by seizing the opportunities EU exit brings.
-This includes the Fisheries Bill which will provide the powers to build a sustainable and profitable fishing industry, which is in the best interests of the whole of the UK and future generations.
+The second session legislative programme will build on this by seizing the opportunities EU exit brings.

-The following bills would apply to Scotland (either in full or in part).
+The following Bills will apply to Wales (either in full or in part):

 Air Traffic Management and Unmanned Aircraft Bill